Decision Management Plan: An Important Component of the PMP

-In the course of any feasibility study, Project Delivery Teams (PDTs), as a group and individuals within the team, consistently make small and large decisions impacting the outcomes and recommendations of that study.
+In the course of any feasibility study, project delivery teams (PDTs), as a group and as individuals within the team, consistently make small and large decisions impacting the outcomes and recommendations of the study.
 When the important decisions that affect study outcomes and the recommendation are not well documented, the familiar result is more time and effort communicating important PDT study results to the vertical team.

 Suggested Outline for a Decision Management Plan